 Liverpool is the musical jewel in the crown of English popular music, being the home of the biggest pop band ever, The Beatles.
-For most people, a visit to the Beatles Museum, the home of John Lennon or a visit to the Cavern Club is a must.
+For most people, some of the best things to do in Liverpool include a visit to the Beatles Museum, the home of John Lennon or the Cavern Club.
 But for those who aren’t fans of the Fab Four, there are still plenty of options to keep you entertained.
-Here are some ideas of what to do In Liverpool if you hate the Beatles!
+Here are some ideas of what to do in Liverpool if you hate the Beatles!

 What to do in Liverpool if you hate the Beatles: Shop Till You Drop

 Liverpool is perfect for those with money to burn!
 Bold Street is one of the best shopping streets in the world, with boutiques selling everything from clothes and art to world foods and records.
 The Metquarter is home to designer shops like Hugo Boss, MAC and Armani Exchange and in the Cavern Quarter you’ll find a Vivienne Westwood store among other top names.
 As well as all the usual shops you would expect, Liverpool also has its own outdoor shopping mall – Liverpool One.
 It is a huge shopping complex, with more than 160 shops covering several streets in the city centre.
 There are areas for designer brands, high street favourites, cutting edge style and a huge John Lewis store where you can also pick up what you order online.
 The shopping centre is open till 8pm during the week, 7pm on Saturdays and 5pm on Sundays, and there is a wide selection of restaurants and cafés where you can fill up before or after you shop!
 For more information, check out their website www.liverpool-one.com.